anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 - Email:
 - Office hours:

-# Extended course description [REVISE]
+# Extended course description  [NEED TO REVISE]

 Regression is the most widely-used quantitative methodology to answer causal, and also non-causal, research questions.
 This section of EDUC152 will introduce students to regression with a focus on using regression to answer causal research questions, which typicaly follow the form "what is the effect of X on Y." The course also emphasizes undersanding how to read and critically assess empirical research that uses regression.

 The course integrates statistical theory and application using the **_R_** programming language.
 Students will work through asynchronous video lectures and lectures slides on their own.
 These lectures introduces statistical theory, introduces the relevant programming skills, and provides the code and real-world data so that students can practice conducting and interpreting statistical analyses.

+[REVISE LIST OF COURSE TOPICS SO THAT THEY ARE PRESENTED WITHIN THE ASSOCIATED BROADER UNIT.
+UNITS:
+__UNIT 1: STATISTICAL INFERENCE ABOUT DESCRIPTIVE CLAIMS__
+__UNIT 2: FUNDAMENTALS OF REGRESSION, FOR ASSOCIATION CLAIMS__
+__UNIT 3.
+REGRESSION FOR CAUSAL CLAIMS__
+]
 Course topics will include: fundamental statistical concepts of statistical inference; principles of causal inference; and fundamentals of multiple regression.
 During class time, students will work in groups to solve practical research challenges and we will discuss and deconstruct empirical research that uses regression analysis.
 The primary course assessments are four problem sets -- including the final capstone problem set -- which will be completed in groups.
 Each problem set will require students to apply knowledge of statistical concepts, and conduct substantive statistical analyses around a particular research question.

 The course embraces using regression to answer traditional research questions (e.g., the effect of student-teacher ratio on achievement) and critical research questions (e.g., the effect of racial salience -- as presented in email text -- on how white university admissions officers respond to inquiries from Black prospective students).
 The skills this course teaches are valued by employers and are valued in the process of applying to graduate schools.
 After completing this course, students will be prepared to take more advanced causal inference coursework (e.g., quasi-experimental methods) and coursework that teaches the programming and data manipulation skills necessary to create analysis datasets for real research projects.